Hold This While IP Productions

 Rebecca Bloom is a writing and storytelling coach, editor and writer.
 She has worked with businesses and nonprofits large and small, strategizing content and tone and creating multi-channel messaging for diverse stakeholders.

 Rebecca has devised and led memoirs classes and writers' workshops, helping writers get their stories told.
-She has also coached writers and speakers in genres including historical fiction, pilots, screenplays, pitches, business, communications, Ted Talks and more.
+She has also coached writers and speakers in genres including historical fiction, pilots, screenplays, pitches, business, communications and books, Ted Talks and more.

 Rebecca has written and edited numerous books including memoirs, cookbooks, workplace manuals and business books and project managed publication for many of her clients.

 A former workplace and benefits attorney, Rebecca has served nonprofits in the education and women's health space her entire career.
-Her longest and proudest affiliation is with Bay Area Cancer Connections, where she has served as a patient advocate and advisor for women fighting breast and ovarian cancer for over 24 years.
+Her longest and proudest affiliation is with Bay Area Cancer Connections, where she has served as a patient advocate and advisor for women fighting breast and ovarian cancer for over 25 years.
+She recently signed with an agent for her upcoming book, When Women Get Sick.

 Rebecca received her B.S. in Humanities from Yale University and her J.D. from New York University School of Law.